mybb/mybb/CONTRIBUTING.md

 ## Reporting issues

-**Issues in MyBB should only be reported in the forums.** Please report issues in the 1.8 series in the [1.8 Bugs and Issues](https://community.mybb.com/forum-157.html) forum.
 Note that issue reports for the 1.6 series are no longer accepted.

-However you should check these forums and the issue tracker on GitHub to make sure the issue hasn't already been reported.
-These issues will be pushed to GitHub when a member of the MyBB Team is able to reproduce (confirm) that the issue exists.
-GitHub is not the place to report new issues.
-Only confirmed issues should be present on GitHub.
+You should check [1.8 Bugs and Issues](https://community.mybb.com/forum-157.html) forum and the issue tracker on GitHub to make sure the issue hasn't already been reported.
+These issues posted in the [1.8 Bugs and Issues] forum will be pushed to GitHub when a member of the MyBB Team is able to reproduce (confirm) that the issue exists.

 ## Suggesting features